mForms : Multimodal Form-Filling with Question Answering: Abstract

 \section{Abstract}

-This paper presents a new approach to slot filling by reformulating the slot filling task as Question Answering, and replacing slot tags with rich natural language questions that capture the semantics of visual information and lexical text often displayed on device screens.
-These questions are paired with the user's utterance, and slots are extracted from the utterance using a state-of-the-art Transformer-based deep learning Question Answering system.
-An approach to further refine the model with multi-task training is presented.
-The multi-task approach facilitates the incorporation of a large number of successive refinements and transfer learning across tasks.
-New visual slot datasets and a visual extension of the popular ATIS dataset are introduced to support research and experimentation on visual slot filling.
+This paper presents a new approach to form-filling by reformulating the task as {\em multimodal natural language Question Answering (QA)}.
+The reformulation is achieved by first translating the elements on the GUI form (text fields, buttons, icons, etc.) to natural language questions, where these questions capture the element's multimodal semantics.
+After a match is determined between the form element (Question) and the user utterance (Answer), the form element is filled through a pre-trained extractive QA system.
+By leveraging pre-trained QA models and not requiring form-specific training, this approach to form-filling is zero-shot.
+The paper also presents an approach to further refine the form-filling by using multi-task training to incorporate a potentially large number of successive tasks.
+Finally, the paper introduces a multimodal natural language form-filling dataset Multimodal Forms (\mbox{mForms}), as well as a multimodal extension of the popular ATIS dataset to support future research and experimentation.
 Results show the new approach not only maintains robust accuracy for sparse training conditions but achieves state-of-the-art F1 of 0.97 on ATIS with approximately 1/10th the training data.